×

 Expats, digital nomads and retirees living in Varna responded:

 "Expats and digital nomads generally like living in Varna, for several reasons.
 They appreciate the affordable cost of living, which allows them to enjoy a comfortable lifestyle without breaking the bank.
 The city's beautiful beaches and picturesque coastline are also a major draw, offering a relaxing environment and plenty of opportunities for outdoor activities.
 Varna has a rich history and vibrant culture, with numerous museums, galleries, and historical sites to explore.
 The local cuisine is delicious and diverse, with a wide variety of restaurants and cafes to choose from.
 The city is also well-connected, with good public transportation and easy access to other parts of Bulgaria and Europe.
 On the other hand, there are some aspects of living in Varna that expats and digital nomads may not enjoy as much.
 The language barrier can be a challenge, as not everyone speaks English, making it difficult to communicate and navigate daily life.
 The job market can be competitive, with limited opportunities for expats, especially those who do not speak Bulgarian.
 The bureaucracy and paperwork involved in obtaining visas and residence permits can be time-consuming and frustrating.
 Additionally, the winter months can be cold and dreary, with limited activities and events compared to the bustling summer season.
-Finally, some expats may find the local healthcare system to be lacking in quality and accessibility, particularly when it comes to specialized care and treatments," remarked one expat in Varna.
+Finally, some expats may find the local healthcare system to be lacking in quality and accessibility, particularly when it comes to specialized care and treatments," said one expat in Varna.

 "Bulgaria is a very historical country.
 Lots of interesting things to see, but you have to seek them out, so read travel books!
 Bulgaria is also a very traditional country where traditions are respected.
 "Martenitsa" is celebrated March 1st all over Bulgaria.
 Look it up, interesting!
 The major thing I do not like about Bulgaria is the car drivers who park anywhere and in any position as well as do not seem to respect speed limits.
 The Bulgarian staff at the U.S. Embassy in Sofia are, for the most part, "snotty", unprofessional, and act as if they are doing you a favor.
 I guess that living under socialism for so many years had influenced their behavior.
 I have dealt with embassies in other countries and have not been treated as "shabbily" as the Bulgarian staff at the U.S. Embassy in Sofia.
 On the other hand, the U.S. citizen employees I have dealt with at the embassy have always been polite, professional and helpful.
-Fortunately they have never had to live under socialism...yet," explained one expat living in Varna.
+Fortunately they have never had to live under socialism...yet," remarked one expat in Varna.

 Get Quote